-Surprise-Surprise I found this weird technique inside of a Facebook group that I joined when I first got Jax.
+Surprise-Surprise I found this weird technique inside of a Facebook group that I joined when I first got Jax!

 One person shared a story about their dog having severe separation anxiety which really peaked my interest.

-I did however share my story about how I found Jax and how I’m not home as much as I used to be and how I feel like its my fault.
+I did however share my story about how I found Jax and how I’m not home as much as I used to be and how I feel like it is my fault.

 The group was extremely supportive and told me I shouldn’t be so hard on myself because it happens to almost all dogs to a certain degree.